 Students are not permitted to wear a mixture of uniforms.
 If a student cannot wear any part of the uniform on a certain day, the student must bring a note signed and dated by a parent/guardian.
-The student presents this note to the Assistant Principal - Mission or Leader of Student Wellbeing, who will stamp the College Planner with the relevant details.
+The student presents this note to a member of the Pastoral Care team who will stamp the College Planner with the relevant details.